sfeakes/AqualinkD/README.md

     * Panel version
     * can't use iaquatouch panel / wireless

+* Added Home Assistant integration through MQTT discover
+  * Please read the Wiki section on this [Wiki - HASSIO](https://github.com/sfeakes/AqualinkD/wiki#HASSIO)
+  * There are still some enhacments to come on this.
 * Added support for reading extended information for Jandy JXi heaters.
 * Added Color Light to iAqualinkTouch protocol.
 * Added iAqualinkTouch support for PDA only panels that can use that protocol.